et0x/VTCP/README.md

 # Virus Total Command Post

 ### Brief Synopsis:
 Quick VirusTotal.com Hash interaction program.
 This allows you to input many different API Keys and cycles through them all as it submits, so that your rates can be greatly increased.
-It will calculate how fast to submit hashes based on the number of API Keys loaded.
+It will calculate how fast to submit hashes based on the number of API Keys loaded without going over your daily allotments per key.
 There are still bugs, this is a work in progress.

 ### Have your team sign up for API Keys from VirusTotal.com, put them into a text file and load them, or type them in manually.